jxnl/blog/docs/services.md

 - **On-Demand Guidance:** Asynchronous access, email, slack, adhoc meetings for strategic advice and overcoming challenges.
 - **Growth & Efficiency:** Enhance your team's skills and streamline AI/ML processes.
 - **Expert Network:** Connect with leading specialists across various fields to expand your business network.
+- **Hiring:** Help you understand the quantitative skills needed for upcoming AI and ML roles.

 ### 2. Comprehensive Consulting